ABC Conversations-Richard Fidler interviews Tony Loughran

 Many listeners wrote in to The Conversation Hour to asked if there was a book coming out.

-We are pleased to announce that the book ZERO RISK - Keeping Others Safe in a Dangerous World by Tony Loughran is due for release on 5th October 2023.
+We are pleased to announce that the book ZERO RISK - Keeping Others Safe in a Dangerous World by Tony Loughran released on 5th October 2023.

 More about the ABC Conversations interview: